 How to setup

-1- Go to Dimensional Shipping and configure the rule with “Pack in multiple fixed boxes” set as the Method of Shipping, then set the desired box dimensions with weight.
+- Still in the Basic panel, under Ship Via Multiple Boxes section, set the desired box dimensions with weight for each packing box.
 You can add multiple boxes here and multiple quantities of different box sizes.

-Whenever the product is in the cart it will pack in these boxes.
+Whenever the product is in the cart it will be packed in these multiple boxes.

 Limit Dimensional Shipping to Specific Carriers